bytech-ca/angular-responsive-checkboxes-barebone/README.md

 Kudos to Netanel Basal and [his tutorial](https://netbasal.com/handling-multiple-checkboxes-in-angular-forms-57eb8e846d21) on reactive Angular checkbox forms.
 Please visit it for additional commentary that might help you wrap your head around these concepts.

+# Angular community

+Join me on Discord in the [Angular channel](https://discord.gg/4wZtSMK).

 # SimpleForm

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.